 An MoU with the University of Pretoria, SANParks and other institutions allows access to vast research networks, infrastructure and expertise, enabling the analysis of disease risks at the wildlife/livestock/human interface.

-The TFCA-VP also participates in formal and informal networks relevant to important veterinary issues in TFCAs, particularly those related to bovine tuberculosis and foot-and-mouth disease.
+The TFCA-VWP also participates in formal and informal networks relevant to important veterinary issues in TFCAs, particularly those related to bovine tuberculosis and foot-and-mouth disease.

 Hans Hoheisen Wildlife Research Station